microsoft/language-server-protocol/indexFormat/specification.md

 // The bar declaration
 { id: 6, type: "vertex", label: "resultSet" }
 { id: 9, type: "vertex", label: "range", start: { line: 0, character: 9 }, end: { line: 0, character: 12 } }
+{ id: 10, type: "edge", label: "next", outV: 9, inV: 6 }

+// The bar reference
+{ id: 20, type: "vertex", label: "range", start: { line: 4, character: 2 }, end: { line: 4, character: 5 } }
+{ id: 21, type: "edge", label: "next", outV: 20, inV: 6}

 // The definition result linked to the bar result set { id: 22, type: "vertex", label: "definitionResult" }
 { id: 23, type: "edge", label: "textDocument/definition", outV: 6, inV: 22 }
 { id: 24, type: "edge", label: "item", outV: 22, inVs: [9], document: 4 }

-// The bar reference
-{ id: 26, type: "vertex", label: "range", start: { line: 4, character: 2 }, end: { line: 4, character: 5 } }
-// The bar range pointing to the bar result set
-{ id: 28, type: "edge", label: "refersTo", outV: 26, inV: 4}
 ```

 <img src="./definitionResult.png" alt="Definition Result" style="max-width: 50%; max-height: 50%"/>

-In the example above, the definition result has only one value: the id `7`.
-We could have instead emitted an edge directly pointing from id `4` to id `7`.
+The definition result above has only one value (the range with id '9') and we could have emitted it directly.
 However, we introduced the definition result vertex for two reasons:

 - To have consistency with all other requests that point to a result.
-- The result is actually an array to support languages that have type merging.
-The LSP result for the `textDocument/definition` request is defined as `Location | Location[]` but for easier handling the LSIF only supports arrays.
+- To have support for languages where a definition can be spread over multiple ranges or even multiple documents.
+To support multiple documents ranges are added to a definition result using an 1:N `item` edge.
+Conceptionally a definition result is an array to which the `item` edge adds items.

 Consider the following TypeScript example: